New York City Personal Injury Lawyers

-In most circumstances, the victim of a New York accident can pursue damages for his or her lost wages, pain and suffering, medical treatment, property damage, and any other forms of harm arising from the injury.
+In most circumstances, the victim of an accident can enlist a New York City personal injury attorney to pursue damages for his or her lost wages, pain and suffering, medical treatment, property damage, and any other forms of harm arising from the injury.
 The time frame to file a negligence lawsuit in New York is normally three years.
 This is called the statute of limitations.
 If an accident victim fails to file a claim before the statute of limitations expires, the victim will be barred from recovering any damages.
 However, there are some important exceptions.
 For example, a medical malpractice claim must be filed within two and a half years from the last date of treatment by the negligent doctor.
 Likewise, for claims against towns, cities, counties, and public authorities, a notice of claim must be filed within 90 days, and a lawsuit must be filed within a year and 90 days.

 New York uses a pure comparative fault rule in assigning damage awards.
 This means that someone who prevails in a negligence lawsuit may be entitled to recover compensation for any harm sustained, even if he or she was partially responsible for the accident.
 When this is the situation, a judge or jury will assign a percentage of fault to each party.
 The victim’s damages then are reduced by his or her percentage of fault.
 An experienced personal injury lawyer in New York City can fight to prove that you were not at fault.